dnotes/quickpickle/README.md

 Nonetheless, there are differences.
 Here are the important ones that have come to notice:

+### `world` replaces `this` in step definitions

-- **Each step definition MUST have the "world" variable as its first parameter:**
+  Each step definition in QuickPickle receives a "world" variable as its first parameter.

   ```ts
   // QuickPickle step definition